 Private Practice since 1998

-My ongoing study includes the integration of mindfulness practices, artistic expression and poetry writing, and the use of metaphor in helping people create new stories for their lives.
-Additionally, I have advanced training in Couples Therapy, Play Therapy, and Internal Family Systems.
+Ongoing study includes the integration of mindfulness-based, mind-body healing practices, artistic expression and poetry writing, laughter yoga, and the use of metaphor in helping people create new stories for their lives.
+Additionally, she has advanced training in Couples Therapy and Play Therapy.

 Consultation and Training for Professional Helpers

-In 1996, in response to growing awareness of the secondary impact of trauma work on practitioners and organizations, I offered my first workshop on vicarious trauma and practitioner self-care.
-Since then, I have offered programs on trauma, wellness and systemic vicarious trauma at The Resiliency Center, national conferences, and on site at educational and human services organizations.
-Supporting clinicians from a variety of disciplines, I provide clinical supervision, vicarious trauma consultation, and practice-building guidance.
+Elizabeth began supervising staff, interns, and volunteers in her role as Counseling Director at Victim Services Center in 1997 and has continued to provide clinical supervision and consultation since that time across a variety of settings.
+In 1996, in response to growing awareness of the secondary impact of trauma work on practitioners and organizations, she offered her first workshop on vicarious trauma and practitioner self-care.
+Since then, she has offered programs on trauma, wellness and systemic vicarious trauma at The Resiliency Center, national conferences, and on site at educational and human services organizations.
+She has also worked with organizations to provide individual and small group self-care sessions and vicarious trauma consultations.
+Supporting practitioners from a variety of disciplines, she also offers career coaching and practice-building guidance.

-From 2003-2007, I served on the American Counseling Association’s Task Force on Counselor Wellness and Impairment.
-My work included developing content for the ACA website, leading programs to facilitate counselor wellness, and co-editing a special issue on Counselor Wellness for The Journal of the Counseling Association for Humanistic Education and Development.
+From 2003-2007, she served on the American Counseling Association’s Task Force on Counselor Wellness and Impairment.
+Her work included developing content for the ACA website, leading programs to facilitate counselor wellness, and co-editing a special issue on Counselor Wellness for The Journal of the Counseling Association for Humanistic Education and Development.